52 Inches

 Yes and no.

-The inch is defined* as exactly 2.In practice, 54 centimeters by international agreement.
-That means the conversion factor is precise by definition.
+The inch is defined* as exactly 2.54 centimeters by international agreement.
+Because of that, that means the conversion factor is precise by definition.
 But when you multiply 52 by 2.54, you’re doing decimal arithmetic, and that’s where rounding can come into play.

 Common Mistakes People Make